Cringe pop

-Cringe pop is a genre of pop music, which is written intentionally to be cringeworthy.
-It is a broad category that encompasses songs and music videos that are essentially awkward in nature.
-This awkwardness is intentionally produced for the purpose of going viral.
+Cringe pop is a broad "genre" of pop music, which is written intentionally to be cringeworthy.
+It encompasses songs and music videos that are essentially awkward in nature.
+This awkwardness is intentionally produced for the purpose of gaining attention from people and going viral.

 The element of how cringeworthy the music is determines the virality of the song.

 History

 Cringe pop has spread due to the advancement of technology, essentially allowing anyone with a laptop to be able to produce a song and a music video.
 The rise of social media and streaming sites, especially YouTube have provided a platform for cringe-pop writers to publish their work and these platforms are fundamental for their existence.

-Rebecca Black's song "Friday" is usually credited as giving birth to the genre.
+While the origins of cringe pop are unknown, an Indian magazine credited Rebecca Black's song "Friday" as giving birth to the genre.
 The song, which was released in 2011, has over 149.6 million views and 3.8 million dislikes on YouTube as of January 2021.

 Black was soon followed by Taher Shah, a Pakistani singer.
 His music video "Angel" went viral.
 His first music video, "Eye to Eye", was released in 2013, and "Angel" was released in 2016.